This is the multi-page printable view of this section. Click here to print.

 • (10 pts): Your implementation of determine_grade() passes my test cases, which exercises all the details of the function’s docstring.

-• (15 pts): (NEW REQUIREMENT) Create a control flow graph (CFG) for each of your implementations of calculate_average() and determine_grade() following the rules from class.
+• (15 pts): Create a control flow graph (CFG) for each of your implementations of calculate_average() and determine_grade() following the rules from class.

 • You may use an online flow chart tool such as draw.io, Canva, or Lucidchart.